mleralec/jsx-to-styled/README.md

 Inspired by [xstyled](https://xstyled.dev/) and [styled-system](https://styled-system.com/), **jsx-to-styled** adds styled props to your React styled-components.
 The main idea of this library is to stay really **simple** and **performant**.

-> All styled props injected by **jsx-to-styled** are prefixed by `$` symbol to prevent forwarding props to html element, check the [styled-component transiant props section](https://styled-components.com/docs/api#transient-props) for more informations.
+> All styled props injected by **jsx-to-styled** are prefixed by `$` symbol to prevent forwarding props to html element, check the [styled-components transiant props section](https://styled-components.com/docs/api#transient-props) for more informations.

 ## 🔧 Installation